 The investment portfolio shall be designed with the objective of obtaining a reasonable yield throughout budgetary and economic cycles, commensurate with the investment risk constraint and the cash flow requirements.
-The benchmarks established for the portfolio in keeping with the cash flow requirements of the City shall be the six-month U.S. Treasury bill or the six-month Constant Maturity Treasury (CMT) index.
+The benchmarks established for the portfolio in keeping with the cash flow requirements of the City shall be the six month U.S. Treasury bill.